-Using the March Current Population Survey data from 1984 to 2013, I provide a comprehensive evaluation of how minimum wage policies influence the distribution of family incomes.
-I find robust evidence that higher minimum wages shift down the cumulative distribution of family incomes at the bottom, reducing the share of non-elderly individuals with incomes below 50, 75, 100, and 125 percent of the federal poverty threshold.
-The long run (3 or more years) minimum wage elasticity of the non-elderly poverty rate with respect to the minimum wage ranges between -0.22 and -0.55 across alternative specifications that subsume most of the approaches used in the literature to construct valid counterfactuals.
-Inverting the policy's effect on the cumulative distribution, I estimate minimum wage elasticities for the 10th and 15th unconditional quantiles of family incomes.
-The long run minimum wage elasticities for the on 4.5 and 0.49 depending on specification.
-A reduction in public assistance partly o sets these income gains, which are on average 72% as large when using an expanded income definition including tax credits and non-cash transfers.
+There is robust evidence that higher minimum wages increase family incomes at the bottom of the distribution.
+The long run (3 or more years) minimum wage elasticity of the non-elderly poverty rate with respect to the minimum wage ranges between -0.220 and -0.459 across alternative specifications.
+The long run minimum wage elasticities for the 10th and 15th unconditional quantiles of family income range between 0.152 and 0.430 depending on specification.
+A reduction in public assistance partly offsets these income gains, which are on average 66% as large when using an expanded income definition including tax credits and non-cash transfers.

-Arindrajit Dube University of Massachusetts Amherst Department of Economics adube@econs.umass.edu
+Arindrajit Dube Department of Economics University of Massachusetts Crotty Hall 412 N. Pleasant Street Amherst, MA 01002 and NBER adube@econs.umass.edu